Tempurturtul/udacity-fend-projects/README.md

 **In Progress**

-- User can view a map that initializes either with the options from the user's most recent visit or with pre-defined defaults.
-- User can click on a map marker on the map or the list to view (within a Google Maps infoWindow) information on the location from various (not all Google API-related) sources.
 - User can view an animation effect on a map marker and corresponding list entry whenever that map marker is selected on the map or in the list.
-- User can experience errors (for example, resulting from unexpected third-party API results) in a gracefully handled manner.
-(Either with a helpful error message, or with no negative repercussions to the UI.)

 **Functional**

+- User can view a map that initializes either with the options from the user's most recent visit or with pre-defined defaults.
 - On the user's first visit, five default map markers will exist.
 - User can add, remove, and edit map markers.
   - A marker may be added by selecting a search result, or by double-clicking/double-tapping on the map.